tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 - Default locale for the system environment: `en_US.UTF-8`

-when connecting via ssh remote host will try to set the same locale as on local computer - this operation will fail if corresponding locale is not generated on remote server:
+when connecting via ssh remote host will try to set the same locale as on local machine - this operation will fail if corresponding locale is not generated on remote server:

 > -bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)

-that is why it's a good idea to have the same locale on both local computer and remote host.
+that is why it's a good idea to have the same locale on both local machine and remote host.

 #### manually